 By Day Three, I Was Starting to Panic

 The third morning, I was REALLY getting worried.
 My hopes of finding Blacky alive were fading and fading fast.

 While I was out during the morning Yard Cat feeding, I started calling him.
 I kept picturing Blacky’s face in my mind and willing him to let me know where he was.
 I told him I couldn’t help him if I didn’t know where he was.
 It occurred to me to look UP.
 I spent so much time checking under things and in bushes that it didn’t occur to me to look up in the trees.
 Maybe something chased him up the tree and he couldn’t get down?
 He’s so quiet-spoken, I’m not sure I would hear him if he was stuck up in a tree.

 Just as I was saying out loud to myself while looking for him, “I bet he got his dumb ass stuck up in a tree!”, I heard it.
 A loud “MEOW!” from across the street.
 It sounded like a cat in heat but any cat on this block is neutered, unless there was a new one I didn’t know about!

 I started making my way across the street to the house next door to Rose’s.
 And I saw his dumb little face in the window of the barn door, crying his little heart for me to come save him!

 I got the neighbor to let me into the barn.
 Blacky knows them since he hangs out on their property all the time.
 But he wouldn’t make himself known to them while they were in there looking for him.
 He cried for me when I called his name.
-But wouldn’t come out until I asked them to leave us alone for a bit and I brought back a can of his favorite food to crack open, knowing he would come out once he heard the can open.
+But he wouldn’t come out until I asked the neighbors to leave us alone for a bit and I brought back a can of his favorite food to crack open, since he knows THAT sound.